Extended Processing of "Fake" Formulas

 Value

-Depending on the input formula, the function returns a formula or Formula.
-If onlyspecials = TRUE a vector or list of special model term names is returned.
+Depending on the input, the function returns a formula or Formula.
+If onlyspecials = TRUE, a character vector or list of special model term names is returned.

 See Also